jeffreyan11/laser-chess-engine/README.md

 ### Thanks To:
 - The Chess Programming Wiki, which is a great resource for beginning chess programmers, and was consulted frequently for this project: https://chessprogramming.wikispaces.com
-- The authors of Stockfish, Crafty, EXChess, Rebel, Texel, and all other open-source engines for providing inspiration for many parts of this project
+- The authors of Stockfish, Crafty, EXChess, Rebel, Texel, and all other open-source engines for providing inspiration and great ideas to move Laser forward
 - The engine testers, for uncovering bugs, providing high quality games and ratings, and giving us motivation to improve
 - Cute Chess, the primary tool used for testing: (http://cutechess.com/)

 ### To Dos
+ - Enumerate or typedef basic values such as color, piece type, and scores
  - Chess960 support
  - Improved pruning rules
  - More efficient PERFT and eval